runemadsen/runemadsen-2012/writings/printing-code/notes.md

 Paul Rand: Something from Design, Form and Chaos
 DDD4: CorporateIDMaker (ironic) - goes to the nerve of it: design can never be done by a program, but you can speak through code

 Lecture:

-Take stuff from Paul Rand book, talking about graphic design education Show examples of form in graphic design (Paul rand, etc) Show examples of form in generative design (from GG and other books) Talk about relationships

 Simple explanation of vertices and bezier curves.
 Thorough examination of this.
 Some examples from